gresockj/bbende.github.com/_drafts/apache-nifi-how-do-i-deploy-my-flow.md

 ### Development Flow

-To get started with the development flow, download this template and import it the first NiFi instance:
+Download the template below and import it in the development NiFi instance (port 8080):

 * [Solr-Ingest-User-Data.xml](https://gist.githubusercontent.com/bbende/3ab0c7a0a13f33253435fed57b8c8798/raw/9ab0453a2444e971d35168e99f5a38a04f1925f9/Solr-Ingest-User-Data.xml)